-⚾ Baseball Bats and Dominance Hierarchies
+Baseball Bats and Dominance Hierarchies

 If you want to understand how power actually works, it helps to start with historians who refused to flatter humanity.

-Late in their lives, after decades of studying empires rise and collapse, they published a short book that may be their most important:
+Late in their lives, after decades studying empires rising and collapsing, they published a short book that may be their most important: The Lessons of History.

 It should be mandatory reading.